dncgmh/simp-validator/README.md

 The `Rule` type represents a rule for validating a value.
 It has the following properties:

 - `type`: The allowed data type of the value.
-- `required`: A boolean indicating whether the value is required.
+- `optional`: A boolean indicating whether the value is optional.
+Defaults to `false`.
 - `valid`: An array of valid values.
 - Additional properties depending on the data type:
   - For `string`: `min`, `max`, `pattern`, `len`